Hawaii Health Connector: Open enrollment for 2015

 In 2015 a new executive director, Jeff Kissel, took over management of Hawaii Health Connector, and a consulting company Turning Point was hired.

 For enrollment for 2015 which started on November 15, 2014, only 2% of enrollees gave up.
 Wait time to speak to a representative were reported to be 20 seconds.
 22 additional insurance companies offered plans on the exchange.
 Complaints by customers are handled by personal calls from the executive director.

 Closure

 On June 5, 2015, the Connector's executive board voted to accept a state proposal, delivered in May by Governor David Ige's office, to close up the state system and switch to the federal HealthCare.gov platform by October 2015.
 The approximately 32,000 Hawaii residents currently enrolled must re-enroll to retain coverage in 2016.

 Enrollment for small businesses is to end by June 15, 2015, and for individuals by September 30.
 By October 15 all those enrolled are expected to be transitioned to the federal system.
-Layoffs for the Connector's 33 employees will start on July 1, with the majority of the Connector's staff to be let go by January 1, 2016, and all positions completely eliminated by May 1, 2016.
+Layoffs for the Connector's 33 employees will start on July 1, with the majority of the Connector's staff to be let go by January 1, 2016, and all positions eliminated by May 1, 2016.